Caleb00004/Pic-Some/README.md

 # Pic-Some

 # About The Project
 An E-commerce like website for Pictures.
-Pictures can be favorited, added to a cart and orderd in a customized cart page.
+Pictures can be favorited, added to a cart and ordered in a customized cart page.

 # Built With
 - React